 ‘A Melody Lost’ – Tegan Blake-Barnard (Longcroft School and Sixth Form)

 An abandoned library rests, buried beneath time, watching another sun rise and another day pass.
 Heavy shelves echo the shades of a shattered grand piano which sulks, heartbroken, by decomposing windows.
 Reminiscing of a time when each note it sang echoed the whispering calls of vibrant characters snuggled amongst the shelves, when each note clambered over the other in a desperate attempt to harmonise with the whistling birds through the open window.
 With its back forever facing its audience, its beam-soaked keys embrace the morning sun, the mighty willow giants and the chorus it will never be able to join.

-The judges at Vintage described Teagan’s winning entry as “an evocative snapshot into a mysterious world” and we think that sums it up perfectly!
+The judges at Vintage described Tegan’s winning entry as “an evocative snapshot into a mysterious world” and we think that sums it up perfectly!
 The description is sublimely crafted, giving a sense of faded grandeur which lures you into speculation about what has caused such a once-beautiful place to be abandoned.
-The piano is almost personified, and Teagan has her readers feeling sorry for it, as though it longs to be touched and loved once again.
+The piano is almost personified, and Tegan has her readers feeling sorry for it, as though it longs to be touched and loved once again.
 This story conveys a sense of unfulfilled potential – a life gone to waste.
 It’s beautiful and haunting, and very well crafted.
-Brava, Teagan!
+Brava, Tegan!
 Not only have you won first prize, but you’ve retained the 100-Word Story Competition crown for your school!
 We’ve no doubt everyone at Longcroft will be super proud of you.

 ‘This Feeling’ – Sean Walsh (Kensington Aldridge Academy)